maticardenas/marketing-measurements-api/README.md

 The service implements token authentication (for demonstration purposes), so in order to perform requests to the API, you need to obtain a token to consume the marketing endpoints.

 Obtain a token by performing a request to the `GET /api/auth/token/` (Basic Auth).
-The service implements sample credentials username: `marketing_op` and password: `marketing_op_supersecret` which you can use for this.
+The service implements sample credentials username: `marketing_op` and password: `marketing_op_supersecret` which you can use for this (base64 encoded).

 ```bash
 curl --location --request GET 'http://localhost:8000/api/auth/token/' \